IBM/SalesEnablement-test-repo/docs/Part 6/07 StorageVolumes.md

 g.
 The affinity and anti-affinity object can be either another storage volume or a VSI.

-f.
+h.
 Depending on the affinity or anti-affinity object selection (g), the menu is populated with the existing volumes or VSIs that the policy is to be applied with or against.

-1. Click **Cancel**.
+3. Click **Cancel**.

 ![](_attachments/StorageVolumeCreate-3.png)